What Is a Child Medical Consent Form?

 When Do You Need a Child Medical Consent Form?

-- Traveling for a school trip or extracurricular activity
+- On a school trip or extracurricular outing

 Do Child Medical Consent Laws Vary by State?